wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-integrate-with-vnet.md

 # Integrate your app with an Azure Virtual Network #

-This document describes the Azure Websites virtual network integration feature and shows how to set it up with apps in [Azure Websites](/documentation/services/web-sites/).
+This document describes the Azure virtual network integration feature and shows how to set it up with apps in [Azure Web App](/documentation/services/web-sites/).
 If you are unfamiliar with Azure Virtual Networks (VNETs), this is a capability that allows you to place many of your Azure resources in a non-internet routeable network that you control access to.
 These networks can then be connected to your on premise networks using a variety of VPN technologies.
 To learn more about Azure Virtual Networks start with the information here: [Azure Virtual Network Overview][VNETOverview].

-The Azure Websites has two forms.
+The Azure has two forms.
 The first and most common form is the multi-tenant systems that support the full range of pricing plans.
-The second is the Azure Websites Environment (ASE) premium feature which deploys into a customers VNET.
-With an Azure Websites Environment you normally do not need to use VNET Integration as the system is already in your VNET and has access to all the resources in that VNET.
+The second is the Azure Environment (ASE) premium feature which deploys into a customers VNET.
+With an Azure Environment you normally do not need to use VNET Integration as the system is already in your VNET and has access to all the resources in that VNET.
 The one reason you would still use the VNET Integration feature with an ASE is if you wish to access resources in another VNET that is not connected to the VNET hosting your ASE.

-VNET Integration gives your web site access to resources in your virtual network but does not grant private access to your web site from the virtual network.
-A common scenario where you would use this feature is enabling your web site access to a database or a web services that are running in a virtual machine in your Azure virtual network.
+VNET Integration gives your web app access to resources in your virtual network but does not grant private access to your web app from the virtual network.
+A common scenario where you would use this feature is enabling your web app access to a database or a web services that are running in a virtual machine in your Azure virtual network.
 With VNET Integration you don't need to expose a public endpoint for applications on your VM but can use the private non-internet routable addresses instead.

 The VNET Integration feature: